elbeardmorez/ucp/README.md

-                        comma delimited list of pre-defined matchsets and/or arbitrary match strings. '[+]/-' prefixes can be used todesignate the matchset as a positive/negative filter -v, --verbose         increase the level of information output
+                        comma delimited list of pre-defined matchsets and/or arbitrary match strings. '[+]/-' prefixes can be used todesignate the matchset as a positive/negative filter -o, --dump            dump the generated map to the standard target version location and disable the default writing to stdout -v, --verbose         increase the level of information output
 ```